-For funded projects (except GIGs):
+For funded projects (except Graduate Interest Groups):

-- For all events involving catering and/or alcohol, please provide at least 2 months planning notice.
+- For all events involving catering and/or alcohol, please provide at least two months planning notice.
 Please indicate your intention to serve food and alcohol when you reserve Simpson Center space for your event.

 - If you host an outside caterer, however, you will need to secure a temporary food permit.